 A complete list of definitions that are relevant to this UFC TUE Policy can be found in Appendix 1 of the UFC ADP.
 In addition, the definitions listed below have particular importance in applying this Policy.
 Throughout this Policy and as demonstrated in this Section below, terms defined in the UFC ADP are written in italics and terms specific to this UFC TUE Policy are underlined.

 Adverse Analytical Finding: A report from a WADA-accredited laboratory or other WADA-approved laboratory that, consistent with the International Standard for Laboratories and related Technical Documents, identifies in a Sample the presence of a Prohibited Substance or its Metabolites or Markers (including elevated quantities of endogenous substances) or evidence of the Use of a Prohibited Method.

-Athlete: Any fighter who is under contract with UFC, or participates as a fighter in UFC Bouts, or is scheduled to participate as a fighter in UFC Bouts.
+Athlete: Any fighter who has executed a Promotional Agreement with the UFC to participate as a fighter in a UFC Bout.

 Athletic Commission: Any regulatory body established or recognized by a state or other governmental entity with authority to regulate, approve, sanction or license mixed martial arts competitions or the Participants in those competitions.